Review of FEDS (1988)

 Was the movie perfect?
 Of course not.
 It was definitely a comedy and not a documentary.
 It depicted training as a hiring process designed to weed out unqualified candidates, where 31 of 40 students were expected to fail.
 In reality, on average, a new agent class loses only one or two trainees, usually because they failed the academics or firearms sessions.

-The movie is correct about dating among classmates.
+The movie is correct regarding dating among classmates.
 It is allowed, but discretion is advised.
 Two of my classmates got married a few months after graduation.

-At the graduation ceremony at the end of the film, Ellie spoke one of the best lines in the movie.
+At the graduation ceremony at the end of the film FEDS, Ellie spoke one of the best lines in the movie.

 “I hope the people of the United States of America will be able to sleep better knowing that women like us have guns.”

 As a listener of FBI Retired Case File Review, you know she’s absolutely correct.
-Women are the case agents for many of the exciting and complex investigations reviewed on the podcast.
+Retired women agents have reviewed many of their exciting and complex investigations on the podcast.

 FEDS is currently streaming on Amazon Prime, Apple TV, Google Play, Vudu and YouTube.
 Click here to watch the official trailer.